gloveboxes/MicroPythonProxyMonitor/README.md

 ## Notes

 The app forces garbage collection after most operations.
-This is required for requests.get https calls which use and fragment the limited memoory on the micro controller.
+This is required for requests.get https calls which use and fragment the limited memory on the microcontroller.